 Assets America® Provides Commercial Construction Loans

-You can count on Assets America® for all your commercial construction financing, including commercial construction loans, bridge loans, mini-perm loans and takeout loans.
+You can count on Assets America® for all your commercial financing, including commercial construction, bridge loans, mini-perm loans and takeout loans.
 For the highest level of continuity, we can arrange the sequence from commercial construction loan to mini-perm loan to takeout loan.

 You will find that Assets America®, one of the most professional and diligent construction loan lenders in the marketplace, has the specialized knowledge and technical skills required to assemble your detailed commercial property loan documentation and to fund and secure exceptional commercial real estate loans.